- Acorn Winter Squash | Key Growing Information

 SPRING COLD PROTECTION: AG-19 (heavier grade) floating row covers will provide about 4° of frost protection and add warmth for vigor and an earlier harvest.

-FALL FROST: Frost kills leaves and can thus facilitate harvest; however, it can also damage fruits and cause spotting and poor storage.
+FALL FROST: Frost kills leaves and can thus facilitate harvest; however, temperatures below 28°F/-2°C can also damage fruits and cause spotting and poor storage.
 Mature fruits can usually tolerate 1 and sometimes 2 or 3 light frosts without substantial damage.
 Sprinkler irrigation wards off moderate frost damage to fruits.

 HARVEST: Before heavy frost, cut stems about 1" from the fruit when stem is drying and skin is hardening.
-Handle fruits like eggs.
+Handle fruits gently, as they can bruise easily.

 CURING: Cure in the field to dry and toughen skins by exposing fruits to sun for 5–7 days or so, covering in the evening if frost is likely.
 An indoor method of curing is to expose squash to 80–90°F (27–32°C) with ventilation for 3–5 days.